rust-embedded/awesome-embedded-rust/README.md

 -   [Ferrous Systems' Knurling Sessions](https://knurling.ferrous-systems.com/sessions/) are hands-on embedded projects that explore specific concepts using generally available hardware, building full systems and components using microcontrollers, sensors, and actuators.
 -   [Ferrous Systems' Embedded Rust on Espressif](https://esp-rs.github.io/std-training) - Training Material for learning to use Embedded Rust with the Espressif ESP32-C3.
 -   [DSP on STM32F407G-DISC1](https://github.com/jacobrosenthal/dsp-discoveryf4-rust/) Unofficial oxidization of the [Digital Signal Processing using Arm Cortex-M based Microcontrollers: Theory and Practice](https://www.amazon.com/Digital-Signal-Processing-Cortex-M-Microcontrollers/dp/1911531166) book.
 The book isn't necessary to enjoy the examples and learn a functional DSP Rust coding style.
--   [Building a sailing starter board with Rust (RTIC)](https://gill.net.in/posts/stm32-pcb-sailing-and-rust/) A step by step story/guide to build STM32 based PCB and program it with rust for fun and games.
+-   [Building a sailing starter board with Rust (RTIC)](https://gill.net.in/posts/stm32-pcb-sailing-and-rust/) A step-by-step story/guide to build STM32-based PCB and program it with Rust for fun and games.
 -   [STM32F4xx with Embedded Rust at the HAL](https://apollolabsblog.hashnode.dev/series/stm32f4-embedded-rust-hal) A blog containing a series of tutorials demonstrating the use of several peripherals through simple examples leveraging the stm32f4xx-hal crate.
 -   [Embedded Rust programming playlist](https://www.youtube.com/playlist?list=PLP_X41VhYn5X6Wwjnm0bRwI3n2pdaszxU) Various livestreams with Embedded Rust live coding
 -   [ESP32-C3 Rust Tutorials](https://youtube.com/playlist?list=PLkch9g9DEE0Lkm1LqcD7pZNDmXEczOo-a) Short videos and [Github project](https://github.com/shanemmattner/ESP32-C3_Rust_Tutorials) implementing various peripherals of the ESP32-C3 with the end goal of creating a complete data logger application.